-17. UTIL ITIES AND SERVICE SYSTEMS.
-Would the project: ed wastewater treatment requirements of the applicable onal Water Quality Control Board? \mathbf{X} wast ire or result in the construction of new water or ewater treatment facilities or expansion of existing ies, the construction of which could cause significant onmental impacts? \boxtimes drain ire or result in the construction of new storm water age facilities or expansion of existing facilities, the ruction of which could cause significant environmental cts?
-X from sufficient water supplies available to serve the project existing entitlements and resources, or are new or nded entitlements needed? \mathbf{X} provi adeq It in a determination by the wastewater treatment der that serves or may serve the project that it has uate capacity to serve the project's projected demand in on to the provider's existing commitments? \boxtimes erved by a landfill with sufficient permitted capacity to mmodate the project's solid waste disposal needs? \mathbf{X} oly with federal, state, and local statutes and regulations ed to solid waste? \mathbf{X} a) The project is not expected to result in exceedence of wastewater treatment requirements, because aquatic pesticides applied to surface waters are expected to dissipate and breakdown over time and will not require treatment at a wastewater treatment plant.
-Project proponents must implement proper storage and handling of chemicals to prevent discharges to wastewater collection systems in amounts that would exceed existing treatment capabilities.
+Issu es (and Supporting Information Sources): Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental impacts?
+X c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental impacts?
+X d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
+X e) Result in a determination by the wastewater treatment provider that serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
+X f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
+X g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes

+Less Than
-b, e) The use of aquatic pesticides will not result in an increase of consumptive water use and so will not cause a need for the expansion of new water or wastewater facilities.
-The project will not burden wastewater treatment facilities, as it will not add water to existing wastewater infrastructure.

-c) No construction or increase in impervious coverage will result from the use of aquatic pesticides, and so no new or expanded storm water drainage facilities will be required.

-d) The use of aquatic pesticides will not require new water supplies.
+- a) The project is not expected to result in exceedence of wastewater treatment requirements, because aquatic pesticides applied to surface waters are expected to dissipate and breakdown over time and will not require treatment at a wastewater treatment plant.
+Project proponents must implement proper storage and handling of chemicals to prevent discharges to wastewater collection systems in amounts that would exceed existing treatment capabilities. - b, e) The use of aquatic pesticides will not result in an increase of consumptive water use and so will not cause a need for the expansion of new water or wastewater facilities.
+The project will not burden wastewater treatment facilities, as it will not add water to existing wastewater infrastructure. - c) No construction or increase in impervious coverage will result from the use of aquatic pesticides, and so no new or expanded storm water drainage facilities will be required. - d) The use of aquatic pesticides will not require new water supplies.
 In some cases water may be used to create a pesticide solution of a particular dilution prior to application, but the water used in these instances will not require expansion of water facilities and will be a temporary need.
 Existing resources will be sufficient for these actions.
-Additionally, as required by the prohibition exemption criteria, project applicants must inform and coordinate pesticide application activities with potentially affected water purveyors.

-f) The use of aquatic pesticides may result in dead flora or fauna that may need removal to deal with odor issues as described in item 3, Air Quality, above.
+Additionally, as required by the prohibition exemption criteria, project applicants must inform and coordinate pesticide application activities with potentially affected water purveyors. - f) The use of aquatic pesticides may result in dead flora or fauna that may need removal to deal with odor issues as described in item 3, Air Quality, above.
 The potential need for disposal of this biomass is not expected to cause capacity issues with any landfills used.

+$|\mathsf{X}|$

+Less Than Significant Impact

+No Impact